-- 1. In the Policy Rules section, click sand select the type of rule to define what the policy should do in response to a specific string in a message.
-Each policy must have at least one rule. - In the Rule Content section, use the Condition tab to specify the attributes and values that the policy searches for in the message that the policy receives from opcmsg.
-If the policy finds a match, it may or may not generate an event, depending on the rule type. - a.
-In the Node field, type the fully qualified domain name, the node name, or the IP address if you only want to match messages whose node attribute is set to a specific node.
-Give multiple entries with the OR (|) operator (for example: node1.example.com| node2.example.com), or leave blank for all nodes.
+- 1. In the Policy Rules section, click and select the type of rule to define what the policy should do in response to a specific string in a message.
+Each policy must have at least one rule. - 2.
+In the Rule Content section, use the Condition tab to specify the attributes and values that the policy searches for in the message that the policy receives from opcmsg.
+If the policy finds a match, it may or may not generate an event, depending on the rule type.